PORCELAIN BY ANTOINETTE

 Picture

-Note the seperation in the bowl from the glaze.
-In this case the glaze application was too thick.
+Note the thick glaze layer in this bowl.
+In this case the glaze application was too thick and the bowl dunted.

 Picture